It doesn’t take a genius to understand why people might want to find some other brands like Gymshark.

 Just kidding.
 (You knew that, right?)

-As the biggest activewear company in the world, it’s the one that fitness brands like Gymshark (and many others on this list) are chasing, and for good reason:
+Probably the most iconic activewear company in the world, Nike is the one that fitness brands like Gymshark (and many others on this list) are chasing, and for good reason:

 For nearly 60 years they’ve been the industry leader, offering good quality and great styles in everything from high performance athletic gear to yoga apparel and everything in between.